 When people say that the arrival of a baby will change everything about your life –– they mean everything.
 And that includes the very fabric of your domestic existence.
 Indeed, though you may not realize it yet, your current home may not be suitable for a child.
-From lack of amenities to clandestine sharp edges, there are a number of easily overlooked factors that can render a living space uninhabitable for an infant.
+From lack of amenities like a baby gate (some good tips on these can be found on Best For Mums website!), a bouncer to clandestine sharp edges, there are a number of easily overlooked factors that can render a living space uninhabitable for an infant.
 Don’t be daunted by the task of baby-prepping your home, though.
 Instead, check out these five ways to prepare your house for the arrival of your little one:

 Health & Safety Tips